CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 Long is a wrapper class around the primitive long.
 Therefore Long is an object; objects can be null, primitives can not.
 After auto-boxing feature is released in java the primitive long can be automatically converted to Long, which is an object.

 #### Can a long store bigger numbers than a Long?
+No, because long has the same maximum value like Long, 2^63-1.
+If you want to store bigger number you should use BigInteger.

 #### What kind of packages do you know under java.util.* ?
 Bring at least 3 examples.
 - java.util.Arrays
 - java.util.Scanner